jonastjoms/MANNERS-DB/README.md

 # Contact

-If you have any questions, please contact Jonas Tjomsland](https://www.linkedin.com/in/jtjomsland/?originalSubdomain=no).
+If you have any questions, please contact [Jonas Tjomsland](https://www.linkedin.com/in/jtjomsland/?originalSubdomain=no).

 # References